nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

-.. include:: notebook.rst
+.. include:: ../include-examples.rst

 #####################
 Convert and transform
 #####################

-The package provides a set of functions to convert to different graph formats and representations.
+The package provides a set of conversion functions for graph types, formats, and representations.
 In this context, ''converting'' refers to changing the underlying graph object type, e.g.
 `igraph <https://igraph.org>`__, while ''transforming'' refers to changing the graph representation, e.g., `event-based temporal graphs <#event-based-temporal-graph>`__.